pkassalen/paigekassalen/final_project_PaigeKassalen.md

    3. I think having more high-level paragraphs to explain the data will clear up confusion, along with graphs that reflect the data and       are color coded will help.

    4. I want to focus more on other reasons businesses don’t succeed instead of just who becomes an entrepreneur for the                       recommendations.

+## Revised wireframes / visualizations / storyboards based on what you heard

+A working draft of my shorthand final presentation can be found here: https://preview.shorthand.com/JdSAOb13Vkhzg6Ug

+I still have a bit of work to complete, but I made adjustments to the 4 points I listed above.
+I have a transitions for explaining patents clearly, I have one case study, I have some high-level intro paragraphs, and then I have a chart (a little too small right now on my shorthand) that highlights the top reasons small businesses fail.

 ## Mood Board